Each profile contains various data points about that business (or business location). Enigma calls each data point an “attribute.”

 Most recent value attributes describe a business as it exists today, and do not have a historical view.
 Nearly all of the identity and firmographic attributes fit into this category.

-Event stream (noted with a ^ in the table above) describe a series of events that have occurred with that business.
-For example, bankruptcy describes any bankruptcy the business has filed including the data at which the bankruptcy was filed.
+Event stream describe a series of events that have occurred with that business.
+Event stream attributes include registrations and business bankruptcy.
+For example, bankruptcy describes any bankruptcy the business has filed including the data at which the bankruptcy was filed:

-Time series attributes (noted with a * in the table above) have values calculated for each month going back in time.
+Time series attributes have values calculated for each month going back in time.
+The only time series attributes currently are the merchant transaction attributes.
 For example, the card revenues attribute describes what the monthly revenues of a business were each month going back to 2017.

 Attributes at business and business locations